ant-le/TechnoGen/README.md

 > [!NOTE]<br>
 > The chosen procedure greatly differs from my initial plans.
 Some of the major changes are:
 > 1. Using raw audio data as input (good *MIDI* data was difficult to obtain)
-> 2. Using Vector Quantized Variational Autoencoder vor generating music embeddings (enormous input sizes with raw audio)
+> 2. Using Vector Quantized Variational Autoencoder for generating music embeddings (enormous input sizes with raw audio)

 ## Table of contents